nsnam/ns-3-dev-git/doc/manual/source/test-framework.rst

 ``ns3tcp-loss-NewReno0-response-vectors.pcap`` is a file consisting of a number of TCP headers that are used as the expected responses of the |ns3| TCP under test.

-Note that Unit Tests are often preferrable to System Tests, as they are more independent from small changes in the modules that are not the goal of the test.
+Note that Unit Tests are often preferable to System Tests, as they are more independent from small changes in the modules that are not the goal of the test.

 Examples